My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

-As much as I wanted to see Siena by day and spend more time there, I have to admit it's incredible by night and I'm glad to at least had a small taste of it.
+As much as I wanted to see Siena by day and spend more time there, I have to admit it's incredible by night, and I'm glad to at least have a small taste of it.
 Along with Lucca, I'd love to go back one day.

 Speaking of taste, we dined al fresco at Il Pomodorino with views of the cathedral in the distance.

-An insane amount of antipasto (a platter of mixed meats, cheeses, olives) and pizza was served.
+An insane amount of antipasto (mixed meats, cheeses, olives) and pizza was served.
 My mouth waters just looking at the photo of the white pizza above.

 Day 6 – Walk San Quirico to Bagno Vignoni